KeithTohx/COVIDetectives/README.md

 # ID_Assg3
-* Class: T03
 * Student Names: Keith Toh, Lim Xiang
 * Student ID: S10202764, S10205010
+* Class: T03

-Our project educates users on the pandemic through gamification.
+Our project aims to educates users on the pandemic through gamification.
+Users will go through a fictitious detective game with true and useful information, referenced from official websites, provided in the storyline.

-Aim: To educate public on the symptoms of Covid-19, some actions that people, businesses and government can take, the importance of contact tracing.

 __[Link to GitHub Page](https://keithtohx.github.io/ID_Assignment3/)__

 ## Design Process
 By creating a storyline, we hope that visitors of the website will be engaged by the storyline and play the game.
-By following the storyline, users can learn more about the symptoms of COVID-19, what they can do to protect themselves, where to get trusted information, know why contact tracing is important, and what businesses and government are able to do.
-There are links to offical websites, such as the WHO, CDC, MOH, displayed in our website to allow users to get more information on the pandemic.
+Following the storyline, users can learn more about the symptoms of COVID-19, actions they can take to protect themselves and their loved ones, where to get trusted information, know why contact tracing is important, and what businesses and government are able to do to prevent the spread of the virus.
+There are also links to offical websites, such as the WHO, CDC, MOH, displayed in our website to allow users to get more information on the pandemic beyond what was stated in our storyline.

 ## Features
-### Existing Features
+### Existing Features Implemented
 1. __COVID-19 Global Cases Statistics__
     * Total number of cases, number of critical cases, number of deaths resulting from COVID-19 and number of recovered cases
 2. __COVID-19 Country Cases Statistics__
-    * Number of cases, number of critical cases, number of deaths, number of recovered and number of tests done by the respective country
+    * Total number of cases, number of critical cases, number of deaths, number of recovered cases and number of tests done by the respective country
 3. __Leaderboard__
     * Name of player, score and time they took to complete.
 4. __Checkpoint__